element0/dirty/README.md

 ## what it does ##

-Say you structure your content like so:
+Say you structure your directory like so:

     fruit_of_the_month/
       apples.html
       bannanas.html
       goji.html

-if you're using jQuery, put this in your pipe and smoke it:
+Then access the directory with `franz`

-    $.get("franz.cgi?fruit_of_the_month", your_update_function );
+    franz.cgi?fruit_of_the_month

-And this HTML will be cranked into `your_update_function()`:
+And this HTML will be generated:

     <dir class="franz-list" id="fruit_of_the_month">
       <dir class="franz-list-item" id="fruit_of_the_month/apples.html">
-          wild, raw, unfiltered contents of the 'apples.html'
+          contents of 'apples.html'
       </dir>
       <dir class="franz-list-item" id="fruit_of_the_month/bananas.html">
-          wild, raw, unfiltered contents of the 'bananas.html'
+          contents of 'bananas.html'
       </dir>
       <dir class="franz-list-item" id="fruit_of_the_month/goji.html">
-          it's party time.
+          contents of 'goji.html'
       </dir>
     </dir>

 ## Installation ##

-It's currently written in bash (oh so sexy) and it needs to be installed relative to the webpage like this:
+It must be installed relative to the webpage like this:

     sitedir/
-      index.html  <-- your file
+      index.html
       franz.cgi
       franzpage.cgi
       bin/